 • Smelt dipping events are quite popular on the West and East Coasts

-The Pacific Smelt, also known as Eulachon is a small silver fish that migrates for spawning from the ocean to freshwater between late winter and early spring.
+The Pacific Smelt, also known as Eulachon is a small silver fish that migrates from the ocean to freshwater rivers to spawn between late winter and early spring.

-The smelt dipping is actually quite simple; it does not require a fishing rod.
-You need a dip net gear.
-Recreational fishing is allowed from the river banks only.
-Due to the decreasing population of the fish, however, the fishing departments of Washington (WDFW) and Oregon (ODFW) have set up certain guidelines and rules that can be found on their websites.
+Smelt fishing, or "dipping," is relatively simple and doesn't require a fishing rod.
+Instead, a dip net is used, and recreational fishing is typically allowed from the river banks.
+However, due to the declining population of smelt, the Washington Department of Fish and Wildlife (WDFW) and the Oregon Department of Fish and Wildlife (ODFW) have implemented regulations.
+These guidelines can be found on their respective websites.

 Video